shweta20039/shortme/README.md

 ### Features
 ----
+* Convert same long urls to different short urls.
 * Api support
-* short url black list.
+* Short url black list
     * To avoid some words, like `f**k` and `stupid`
     * To make sure that apis such as `/version` and `/health` will only be used as api not short urls or otherwise when requesting `http://127.0.0 .1:3030/version`, version info will be returned rather the long url corresponding to the short url "version".
+* Base string config in configuration file
+    * **Once this base string is specified, it can not be reconfiged anymore otherwise the shortened urls may not be unique and thus may conflict with previous ones.**

 ### Implementation
 ----